lwinterface/panini/README.md

     for _ in range(10):
         app.publish_sync(subject='some.publish.subject', message={'some':'data'})
 ```
-* create HTTP endpoints with [aiohttp](https://github.com/aio-libs/aiohttp) and NATS endpoints alltogether in one microservice
+* create HTTP endpoints with [aiohttp](https://github.com/aio-libs/aiohttp) and NATS endpoints all together in one microservice
 ```python
 from aiohttp import web